ssabih/aad-vc/index.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>Now that I have mentioned ION in my previous section, let me explain it briefly.
-Identity Overlay Network (ION) is a storage mechanism for DID documents.
-In the world of DID, everything needs to be decentralized including the storage where the DID documents are stored and ION provides that capability.
-ION nodes are not owned by any single entity and anyone can spin up an ION node and become part of the ION network.</p>
+Identity Overlay Network (ION) in simple words is a storage mechanism for DID documents.
+In the world of DID, everything needs to be decentralized.
+ION nodes are not owned by any single entity and anyone can spin up an ION node and become part of the ION network.
+ION provides a permissionless network for DID</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->